R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm, artwork 6cm x8cm, (including frame) 10cm x 12cm (SOLD)

-Intimate is not explicit, it suggests.
-Rendered amongst a charcoal and milky sienna scene, the still life presents muted-earthy objects of pleasure, enhancement and care: vibrators, a red-light-face therapy device and a pelvic floor trainer.
-Contemporary in their function, the family of forms nestle into the illusion of moulded materials.
-In this composition, the personal becomes sociological and what was once private becomes unapologetically thrust into the public arena.
+Intimate isn’t explicit, it subtly suggests.
+Rendered within a charcoal and milky sienna horizon, the still life presents muted-earthy objects of pleasure, enhancement and care: vibrators, a red-light-face therapy device and a pelvic floor trainer.
+Here, the personal becomes sociological and what was once private becomes unapologetically thrusted into the public arena.

 Concealed